MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/index.md

 ## Transition from API v1.0 to API v2.0

-For information about transitioning from API v1.0 to API v2.0 see [Transition from API v1.0 to API v2.0](transition-to-api-v2.0.md).
+Learn more about transitioning from API v1.0 to API v2.0 in [Transition from API v1.0 to API v2.0](transition-to-api-v2.0.md).

 ## Related information